Skip to main content

 3. Create Team: Click the Add Team button.

-4. Name the Team: Enter a name for the team (e.g., "Sales" or "Support") and click Save.
+4. Name the Team: Enter a name for the team (e.g., "Sales" or "Support"), add an icon if you want and click Save.

 5. Once created, you can click the Edit button (pencil icon) next to the team name to configure its specific settings.